KIT-CMS/TagAndProbe/README.md

 scram b -j 8
 ```

 3. Perform the fits of the 1D efficiency histograms.
+They are performed using the script `TauTriggerTools/TauTriggerFitTool/python/produceFitResults.py`.
 In order to do so the created output file has to be put under `TauTriggerTools/TauTriggerFitTool/data` and the corresponding script has to be adapted to the new file.

 4. Copy the resulting file to `$CMSSW_BASE/src/TauAnalysisTools/TauTriggerSFs/data` and run
 ```bash
 cd $CMSSW_BASE/src/TauAnalysisTools/TauTriggerSFs/
 python copyEfficiencies.py
 ```
+Here again the script has to be adapted to the correct paths.

 5. Add the fit results and the previously created file containing the 2D distributions to a common root file.